opendocsg/slw-judgments-backfill/2012_SGCA_43/report.md

 23     Whether or not there was any misrepresentation as alleged by the Appellants is a factual issue which can only be determined after a full trial when the relevant witnesses have given oral evidence.
 The trial judge may have to consider a number of factual matters, which might include when and why UBS recommended to the Appellants the investment in the Russian bonds, the global investment climate in relation to the Russian bonds at the material time, whether the Appellants were informed of the purchase of the Russian bonds in writing, and if not, why not; and whether the purchase of the Russian bonds were documented internally, and if not, why not.

 24     Before the Judge, counsel for UBS argued that the Appellants’ claim in relation to all the transactions carried out by UBS, including the purchase of the Russian bonds, was barred by reason of the non-reliance clauses.
-Before us, counsel for UBS reiterated this argument and referred to _Orient Centre Investments Ltd and another v Société Générale_ [2007] 3 SLR(R) 566 (“ _Orient Centre_
+Before us, counsel for UBS reiterated this argument and referred to _Orient Centre Investments Ltd and another v Société Générale_ <span class="citation">[2007] 3 SLR(R) 566</span> (“ _Orient Centre_

 _Investments_ ”) where this court said at [50]–[51]: